Xilinx/mlir-aie/programming_guide/section-2/section-2d/README.md

 //
 //===----------------------------------------------------------------------===//-->

-# <ins>Section 3c - Data Layout Transformations</ins>
+# <ins>Section 2d - Programming for multiple cores</ins>

-* dimensionsToStream, dimensionsFromStreamPerConsumer
+* explain how to go from code written for a single core to code written like in the visual pipelines, with for loops over multiple cores accessing several objfifos